 9.0 PERFORMANCE TEST REPORTS

-For GDOs, Test Results Submittal Forms, not test reports, are required.
-Please see Section 12 of these guidelines and the Air Quality page at the Clark County website for details concerning GDO testing.
+For GDFs, Test Results Submittal Forms are required.
+Please see Section 12 of these guidelines and the Air Quality page at the Clark County website for details concerning GDF testing.

 9.1 Pre-Test Protocol Required